-In Singapore, bus interchanges and terminals are key transport nodes that support the commuting needs of their localities.
-Under the hub-and-spoke public transport model, buses are frequently used for last-mile connections, and these transport facilities are thus also constructed near MRT stations.
-Modern bus interchanges are built as air-conditioned mixed-use developments, called Integrated Transport Hubs (ITHs).
+Bus Interchanges and Bus Terminals are public transport facilities that are used as terminating points for bus routes, serving as key transport nodes that support the commuting needs of their localities.
+Under the hub-and-spoke model, buses are frequently used for first and last-mile connections, hence these transport facilities are often built near MRT stations.

-List of Bus Interchanges
+Bus Interchanges

 Bus Interchanges are large commuter facilities serving multiple bus routes, with most also offering connections to the Mass Rapid Transit (MRT) network.
 They are integral to Singapore’s hub-and-spoke public transportation network, where commuters frequently rely on buses for last-mile connections.